We’ve launched a supporter-centred Wagtail website for Oxfam GB

 We started with a design sprint to embrace the Art of the Possible, which built confidence in using Wagtail and in how Torchbox and Oxfam could work together to rapidly turn Oxfam’s goals into reality.
 We picked their volunteering sign-up process for the sprint (previously a decentralised, paper-based system), which culminated in a launch that saw 1000 registrations in the first month.
 More importantly, it solidified Oxfam’s decision to move their flagship Oxfam GB website to Wagtail and we kicked off that August.

-We are so pleased with the result - a beautiful website telling Oxfam’s story through the voices of the people we work with.Theo Ratcliff, Website Manager, Oxfam GB
+We are so pleased with the result - a beautiful website telling Oxfam’s story through the voices of the people we work with.Theo Ratcliff, Head of Website, Oxfam GB

 Starting from the ground up

 Oxfam had just rolled out a new public engagement strategy and the new website needed to ‘make it happen’ by reshaping and tailoring the entire experience to the needs of Oxfam’s supporters (and potential supporters), while driving organisational efficiencies.